SrBrahma/GitHub-Repository-Manager/README.md

 <h2><b> General </b></h2>

-- ## Save Token
-##### _"githubRepositoryManager.saveToken"_
-By default, when closing the VSCode, your token (OAuth or Personal access token) is forgotten, and on each VSCode opening, you will need to login again to use this extension functionalities.
-This setting saves the token (OAuth or Personal access token) in an internal file.
-You must be careful while using this option, as malicious extensions and applications can retrieve the stored token and read and write to your repositories (but not delete).
-The stored token is removed from the disk when "Logout and forget token" is clicked when logged.
-You can also delete at any time your Personal access token on GitHub website > Settings > Developer settings > Personal access token, and your OAuth under GitHub website > Settings > Applications > Authorized OAuth Apps.

-But, while the GitHub Repository Manager is an uknown extension, you surely won't have problems using this option.
-Will be improved in future versions.
-##### Default: false

 - ## Show Repository Commands Icons
 ##### _"githubRepositoryManager.showRepositoryCommandsIcons"_
 When hovering a repository in the tree view, shows some common commands icons for quick use.
 You may also call them via the right-click menu, being this setting enabled or not.
 Requires restart after changing to take effect.